LewdsSonk/Splat-Printer-3/README.md

 ```
 $ python png2c.py splatoonpattern.png
 ```
-Substitute your own .png image to generate the `image.c` file necessary to print.
-Just make sure your image is in the `Switch-Fightstick` directory.
+Substitute your own .png image to generate the `splat_image.c` file necessary to print.
+Just make sure your image is in the `Splatoon-3-Post-Printer` directory.

 To generate an inverted colormap of the image: